-4.3 I2C - Two Wire Interface (TWI)
+4.4 I2C - Two Wire Interface (TWI)

-The BL652 can be only be configured as an I2C master if it is the only master on the bus and only 7-bit slave addressing is supported.
-See core user guide for API details.
+The BL654 can be only be configured as an I2C master if it is the only master on the bus and only 7-bit slave addressing is supported.
+Refer to the core user guide for API details.